-The Firehole has been called the "strangest trout stream on Earth."
-This spring-fed river flows through the most active geyser basins in Yellowstone Park, so the angler is often fishing against a backdrop of steam rising from a gurgling hot spring.
-From opening day in the Park (the Saturday of Memorial Day weekend) until about the end of June, the Firehole provides superb dry fly fishing during hatches of Baetis and Pale Morning Dun mayflies and several kinds of caddis.
-The slow moving (but very tricky) currents in this meadow stream demand careful presentations and realistic imitative flies.
-These trout see a lot of fishing pressure, and get very selective.
-Like the spring creeks, small tippet sizes are the rule.
-Matching the hatch is usually a key to success as well.
-The warm water springs along the Firehole raise the water temperatures enough that fishing quality falls off in July and August, but as soon as the water cools off again in the fall, trout move back into the Firehole from the cooler tributary streams and the fishing picks up once again.
-The Baetis hatches in late September through October make for some very pleasant dry fly fishing if you can brave the weather.
+Dubbed the “strangest trout stream on Earth,” the Firehole River is one of the Park’s fly fish only streams.
+This spring-fed river gets its name from its course through the most active geyser basins in Yellowstone Park.
+Anglers are often fishing in a blanket of steam rising from gurgling hot springs.
+From opening day in the Park, (the Saturday of Memorial Day weekend), until about the end of June, the Firehole provides superb dry fly fishing during hatches of Baetis, Pale Morning Dun mayflies, stoneflies, and several kinds of caddis.
+The slow-moving (but very tricky) currents in this meadow stream demand careful presentations and realistic imitative flies.
+Due to the Firehole’s close location to West Yellowstone, (and the fact that when the Park opens, the NE section is still in runoff), these trout see a lot of fishing pressure and become very selective.
+Similar to the spring creeks, small tippet sizes and matching the hatch perfectly are keys to success.

-This is much higher country than Livingston, and can be much colder.
+The hot springs along the Firehole raise the water temperature enough that fishing quality falls off in July and August.
+As soon as the water cools off again in the fall, trout move back into the Firehole from the colder tributary streams and the fishing picks up once again.
+The Baetis hatches in late September through October make for some very pleasant dry fly fishing if you can brave the unpredictable weather.
+The park is much higher country than Livingston and can be much colder.
 Some of the best hatches come off on those snowy days though, and by this time most of the tourist anglers have departed.
-There is always some very good dry fly fishing on the Baetis hatches in late October.
 But the practical end of the fishing season often comes with the first big snowstorm that closes all the roads for the season.
-Otherwise the fishing season in YNP closes during the first week in November.
+Otherwise, the fishing season in YNP closes during the first Sunday in November.

 The Lamar is another favorite Yellowstone Park destination of our guides.
 The Lamar Valley is one of the most scenic areas in the Park.
 The river meanders through a grassy meadow, with gentle riffles, boulders, and undercut banks providing some great cover for trout.
-Expect to see mostly Yellowstone cutthroat trout, although there are some rainbows in the lower stretch of the river.
-There are good hatches of Pale Morning Duns, Green and Gray Drakes as well as a variety of caddis in July.
+Elk, bison, bears, and even wolves frequent the Lamar Valley.
+Expect to see mostly Yellowstone cutthroat trout, although there are some big rainbows and cut-bows in the lower stretch of the river.
+There are good hatches of Pale Morning Duns, Green and Gray Drakes, as well as a variety of caddis in July.
 The hopper fishing is excellent from late July through late September.
-In mid-September, the Lamar also produces heavy hatches of Gray and Green Drake mayflies.
+On the right days, the Lamar also produces heavy hatches of Gray and Green Drake mayflies.
 These are big bugs, size 10 and 12, and tend to bring up all the big fish.
 If you hit the right day (heavy cloud cover is ideal), you will likely see some of the best dry fly fishing of the whole season.